RyanTheAllmighty/dotfiles/README.md

 For Windows you must be running at least Windows 10 version 1709 (Fall Creators Update).

-For Windows Subsystem for Linux you must be running Ubuntu 18.04.

 ## Usage

 To install, there are 2 methods.